Search This Blog

 A matter of the Skies.

-I am also reminded of Keats’ "Ode to a Nightingale” here, a poem that Dickinson would have known well.
+I am also reminded of Keats’ "Ode to a Nightingale” here too, a poem that Dickinson would have known well.

-Here is a stanza of that great poem:
+Here is the relevant stanza from that great poem:

 Thou wast not born for death, immortal Bird!